cwcowell/cwcowell.github.io/about.md

 # About

-Cowell Technical Training is a one-man operation: I design the curricula, create training materials, and lead all instruction.
+This is a one-man operation: I design the curricula, create training materials, and lead all instruction.

 ## Technical Background